Multiple Sclerosis (MS)

 In general, multiple sclerosis follows one of four courses:

 - Relapsing-remitting, where symptoms may fade and then recur at random for many years.
-The disease does not advance during the remissions.
+The disease doesn't advance during the remissions.
+Most people who develop MS have a relapsing-remitting course.
+In 8 to 9 out of 10 people with this course of MS, the relapsing-remitting phase lasts about 20 years.footnote 1

-- Secondary progressive, which initially follows a relapsing-remitting course.
+- Secondary progressive, which at first follows a relapsing-remitting course.
 Later on, it becomes steadily progressive.

 - Primary progressive, where the disease is progressive from the start.